lparchaeology/PreExBuilder/README.md

 	<li>m2ToDig</li>
 </ul>

 # Classified Features

 Classifies the shp according to interpretation
 	Linear, Pit, Posthole, Cremation, Grave, Structure, Spread, Unclear

-	It is a basic classification.
-Other interpretations can be inserted into the code as 		needed

 # Add Area and Dimensions(Length and Diameter)